aigoncharov/cls-proxify/README.md

   clsProxifyNamespace.run(() => {
     const headerRequestID = request.headers.Traceparent
-    // this value will be accesible in CLS by key 'clsKeyLogger'
+    // this value will be accesible in CLS by key 'cls-proxify'
     // it will be used as a proxy for `loggerCls` const loggerProxy = {
       info: (msg: string) => `${headerRequestID}: ${msg}`,
     }
-    setClsProxyValue('clsKeyLogger', loggerProxy)
+    setClsProxyValue(loggerProxy)

     next()
   })